PAST PERFORMANCE IS NOT INDICATIVE OF FUTURE RETURNS.

 The Premium Capture System consists of writing deep out of the money covered and/or uncovered options to capture premiums, providing a more balanced and predictable source of returns.
 (Option positions may also increase the risk of market exposure.)
 Every period, options that meet proprietary risk parameters are written with the goal being to capture the premium by letting them expire, or occasionally by purchasing them back at a profit.
 Strict risk controls are used to limit the downside risks and achieve a desirable risk/reward ratio.

-The short-term S&P futures related to the short-term trading system typically utilizes micro ES contracts for limited exposure and is designed to trade overbought and oversold opportunities in the S&P index.
+In less frequently occurring environments, short-term S&P futures (micro or mini depending on account size) positions could be held overnight.
+This would occur under certain economic conditions and is designed to trade overbought and oversold opportunities in the S&P index.
 Positions are initiated after an indication of a “bottoming” process in the case of an oversold market, and “topping” process for an overbought market.
-Positions tend to last on average up to 2 weeks until market prices become more
+Positions tend to last on average 2 weeks until market prices become more neutral, or is stopped out in the case of continued selling in an oversold market, or continued buying in an overbought market.

-The short-term trading in these systems has historically been negatively correlated to Diamond’s ESP strategy based on hypothetical back-tested trading beginning in October 2009, when the ESP began trading client accounts.
+The short-term trading in these systems has historically been negatively correlated to Diamond’s ESP strategy based on hypothetical back-tested trading beginning in October 2009, when the ESP began trading client ac-counts.

 Company Info